KiDxS/BizScrape-API/README.md

 # Clone the repo
 git clone https://github.com/KiDxS/BizScrape-API

-# Edit the .env if you want to change the time when to fetch results from the sources (Default: every 25 mins)
+# Copy the .env_sample to .env
+// To change the time when it will fetch data, change the value of the MILLISECONDS variable to the corresponding millisecond value.

 # Build the image and run a container
 docker-compose up